-48. Setting out the specific accounts and the dimensions of each account that would best respond to the information needs of the country should be done at this stage.
+Setting out the specific land accounts and the dimensions of each account that would best respond to the information needs of the country should be done at this stage.
 This will provide a basis to examine the adequacy of the existing data and assess where additional information may be required.

-49. Particular attention should be made to how these land accounts will be linked to the ecosystem accounts and the national accounts.
+Particular attention should also be given in the initial stages to whether these land accounts will be linked to the ecosystem accounts and the national accounts.
+In particular, compiling the Ecosystem Accounts will likely require the integration of spatial data from many sources (e.g., land cover, hydrology, land use, ownership, etc.).
+It is suggested that important national data holders are engaged in the initial process of compiling the land accounts.